PedroZappa/42_push_swap/README.md

 ## QuickSort Algorithm (push_swap Variation)

 This modified version of the `QuickSort Algorithm` sorts a stack (`stack_a`) by leveraging a second "temporary" stack (`stack_b`), repeatedly partitioning its elements around a `median` (pivot) value (the key concept of the traditional `QuickSort Algorithm`), while keeping track of the optimal operations needed to merge the partitions back together into `stack_a`.
-At the end `stack_a` is sortted in ascending order.
+At the end `stack_a` is sorted in ascending order.

-Following is a brief description of each case handled by the algorithm implemented in this project.
+Following is a description of each case handled by the algorithm implemented in this project.
 ___

 ### If the stack has 2 values: